 Whilst technology plays a key role in delivering insights at the speed and scale of life, how you ask your questions is important for uncovering human emotions.
 After all, as humans, we are not always rational or predictable.
 Getting to the nuanced, honest opinions of people can be the difference between seeing growth form your business decisions or not.

 So, with this in mind, Kantar has been exploring how to get empathetic survey design right.
-What do we mean by this?
-Essentially, it’s an approach where you put yourself in the respondents’ shoes, thinking from their perspective as they answer your questions.
+What is empathetic survey design?
+Empathetic survey design is an inclusive mindset of putting yourself in the respondents’ shoes, thinking from their perspective as they answer your questions and crafting an effective piece of research.

 There may be some questions that you ask with the right intentions, but make people feel judged and answer dishonestly.
 For example: